ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_biospecimens.md

 # Slot: biospecimens

-Information about one or more Biospecimen entities associated with this submission.
+One or more Biospecimen entities associated with this Submission.

 URI: [GHGA:Submission_biospecimens](https://w3id.org/GHGA/Submission_biospecimens)